Faria-Anjum/bstackdemo_automation_testing/README.md

 /tests/pytest.ini: runs tests in msedge with added cli commands

-/tests/html-test-report: contains details about tests
+/tests/html-test-report: step by step execution of tests